 How To Make Cuban Black Beans

-STEP TWO- Sauté onion with olive oil for 15 minutes on low medium heat, stirring every so often.
+STEP TWO.
+Sauté!
+Saute onion with olive oil for 15 minutes on medium heat, stirring every so often.
 The onions will be soft and melty.
-I The olive oil really adds to the flavor and creamy texture of the beans.
+The olive oil really adds to the flavor and creamy texture of the beans.
+Add oregano, cumin, black pepper, salt, and tomato paste along with green bell pepper and garlic, stirring for 2 minutes.

-WHat to Serve with Cuban Black Beans
+What to Serve with Cuban Black Beans

 Cuban Black Bean FAQS